 If there are specific topics you’d like our experts to cover, let us know here.
 We’d love to hear from you.

-Imaging and Digitizing Defined
+Imaging vs. Digitizing

 The terms imaging and digitizing are often used interchangeably.
 However, there is an important difference related to how files can be used once they are either imaged or digitized.
 That main distinction is an imaged document can’t be manipulated, while a digitized one can.
 Let’s take a closer look at what that means for your organization.